IT, commodities lift Indian shares; Maruti falls

 “We maintain our positive stance on IT today, ahead of Tech Mahindra’s numbers.
 Further, so-called old-economy stocks like cement, steel and power are doing well, indicating that the economy is going to do well going forward,” said Anita Gandhi, director at Arihant Capital Markets, Mumbai.

-The Nifty Commodities Index (.NIFTYCOM), which includes several steel and cement companies such as Hindalco (HALC.NS), Tata Steel (TISC.NS) and Ambuja Cements (ABUJ.NS), was up 0.79%.
+The Nifty Commodities Index, which includes several steel and cement companies such as Hindalco, Tata Steel and Ambuja Cements, was up 0.79%.

-Chemical producer Tatva Chintan Pharma Chem (TATV.NS) nearly doubled in value in its market debut.
+Chemical producer Tatva Chintan Pharma Chem nearly doubled in value in its market debut.

-Apart from Tech Mahindra, investors will also focus on the results of TVS Motor Company (TVSM.NS), Colgate-Palmolive (India) (COLG.NS), LIC Housing Finance (LICH.NS) and PVR(PVRL.NS).
+Apart from Tech Mahindra, investors will also focus on the results of TVS Motor Company, Colgate-Palmolive (India), LIC Housing Finance and PVR.

 Our Standards: The Thomson Reuters Trust Principles.